-The Installation Electrician ECS gold card is for NVQ Level 3 skilled individuals who work unsupervised on the installation, commissioning and maintenance of low voltage electrical and electronic devices and appliances in a consumer's electrical installation.
+The Installation Electrician ECS gold card is for Level 3 competency based (NVQ) skilled individuals who work unsupervised on the installation, commissioning and maintenance of low voltage electrical and electronic equipment and appliances in a consumer's electrical installation.

 The gold card shows that the cardholder has completed a formal industry regulated competency based qualification, which includes technical theory with practical and competency assessments.

-Please see the table below for full qualification requirements depending on when you trained.
 If you trained outside the UK you must demonstrate the same qualification standard as UK trained electricians.
-For details visit the non-UK qualifications page.
+For details visit the non-UK qualifications page

 Electricians trained through the Royal Engineers RSME should click here for information about the Electrician RSME ECS card.